Unaccompanied Children’s Rights

 Considering Other Alternatives to Achieve Justice for your Client

-There are several ways to file a complaint with DHS and you may want to consider completing all avenues relevant to your case.5
+There are several ways to file a complaint with DHS and you may want to consider completing all avenues relevant to your case.[See ILRC Cases with USCIS and DHS, DHS Complaint Avenues Guide]

 Moreover, your client may be able to file a Motion to Terminate or a Motion to Suppress evidence in Immigration Court, depending on the circumstances.
-6 You might argue that evidence obtained is not reliable or statements your client made were involuntary.
+[See “Strategies for Suppressing Evidence and Terminating Removal Proceedings for Child Clients” for motions guidance] You might argue that evidence obtained is not reliable or statements your client made were involuntary.